nhman2002/UX-Design/pa2.md

 ## Limitation 1: Sample size

-Our group interviewed X people.
-Our client’s user size ranges from Y-Z per day depending on the month (for example, holiday months are much busier than non-holiday months).
-Therefore, X people is most likely not an accurate representation of Collage.com’s users.
+Our group interviewed 5 people.
+Our client’s user size ranges from 50-100 per day depending on the month (for example, holiday months are much busier than non-holiday months).
+Therefore, 5 people is most likely not an accurate representation of Personas's users.

 ## Limitation 2: Sample Selection